Sign up for Funding Circle newsletter!

 The good news for dental practice loan seekers is that there are several ways to get funding to grow your business.

 The SBA is not a lender per se; instead, it works with partner lenders to guarantee dental practice loans to qualified borrowers.
-There are a number of loan programs the SBA offers that dentists can take advantage of, including microloans and 7(a) loans.
+There are several loan programs the SBA offers that dentists can take advantage of, including microloans and 7(a) loans.

 Microloans are loans of $50,000 or less.
 These loans can be used to cover startup costs for a new dental practice, fund working capital needs or cover virtually any other expense.
 If you need more than $50,000, then a 7(a) loan may be the better fit.